slime/slime/README.md

 --------

 SLIME comes with additional contributed packages or "contribs".
-Contribs can be loaded with the `slime-setup` function.
+Contribs can be selected via the `slime-contribs` list.

 The most-often used contrib is `slime-fancy`, which primarily installs a popular set of other contributed packages.
 It includes a better REPL, and